FAQs: Welfare and Safeguarding

 If you require a dentist, you can ask the Welfare Officer to arrange an appointment.
 In the UK, you will be expected to pay for treatment, and unless in great pain, you are unlikely to be given an appointment immediately

-If you need to see a doctor please speak to our Welfare Officer, if appropriate the College will arrange an appointment with a doctor.
-All permanent Melton college staff are also trained in Emergency First Aid, and our Welfare Officer Advanced First Aid training and our Principal is a First Aid Trainer.
-If you are
+If you need to see a doctor please speak to our Welfare Officer.
+If appropriate the College will arrange an appointment with a doctor.
+All permanent Melton college staff are also trained in Emergency First Aid and our Principal is a First Aid Trainer.

 The emergency mobile number is an emergency service for matters that cannot wait until the next working morning!
 The emergency contact number should be used when emergency contact is needed outside of the College’s regular opening hours.